Account Model¶

 to geth1

-- Perform SHA256 operation on
+b.
+Perform SHA256 operation onh1

 again to geth2

-- Take the first 4 bytes of
+c.
+Take the first 4 bytes ofh2

 as the checksumcheck